controlplaneio-fluxcd/distribution/README.md

 ControlPlane offers two distribution channels for the Flux controllers:

-### Mainline
+- [FIPS-compliant](#fips-compliant) images hosted at `ghcr.io/controlplaneio-fluxcd/distroless`.

-The mainline distribution channel offers hardened Alpine Linux-based images fully compatible with the upstream Flux feature set.
+- [Mainline](#mainline) images hosted at `ghcr.io/controlplaneio-fluxcd/alpine`.

-The Alpine images are continuously scanned for vulnerabilities and patched accordingly.
+The ControlPlane container images are continuously scanned for vulnerabilities and patched accordingly.

 ### FIPS-compliant